jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/bb-views/readme.md

 Essentially, we are "coupling" our view with the DOM.
 * [Some people don't like this](http://coenraets.org/blog/2012/01/backbone-js-lessons-learned-and-improved-sample-app/).
 * Why do you think that is?
+* If we don't set an `el` property, we create a ghost `el` that lives in Javascript until we manually attached it to the DOM.

 **NOTE** This **does not** replace th `$el` property we have been using since learning OOJS.
 * We will continue to use `$el` to generate a DOM representation of our collection view.